 At this point, I have them stroke an ice cube over the lower abdomen, just above the pubic bone.
 Then, I have them lay back on the table stretching their abdomen open and letting it close a few times.
-This could also be done with the bridging exercise show below.
+This could also be done with the bridging exercise show in the self-care post.
 They seem surprised when the pain is dramatically reduced or completely gone.

 These people often have some fullness in the lower abdomen or have over-worked their abdominals with exercise.
 Some of them complain of intestinal distress, and some do not.
 I do not find it to be a predictable symptom as some texts indicate.